We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 HSMS works closely with our partner schools in the Wessex Learning Trust which was formed in 2016 to offer a 2 to 19 pathway for pupils of the area.
 Pupils gain much from the three-tier system and, as a middle school, we take full advantage of the ability to nurture our KS2 pupils in a more traditional primary education while making full use of the facilities and subject specialists from KS3 to enhance the curriculum offering.
 KS3 pupils receive a secondary style timetable in a familiar setting with staff who know their educational journey to date, enabling rapid progress at a time when many may see a dip in performance.

 The GL Assessment PT Series has been an invaluable source of robust data on pupil progress in an educational system where transition does not match the national assessment points.
-Our pupils first sit these assessments at the end of Year 4 to provide standardised exit data which is built on through years five to eight to give an accurate picture of ongoing pupil progress and attainment, supporting transition into the upper school and GCSE courses.
+Our pupils first sit these assessments at the end of Year 4 to provide standardised exit data, which is built on through Years 5 to 8 to give an accurate picture of ongoing pupil progress and attainment, supporting transition into the upper school and GCSE courses.

 King Edward VI School is a proudly inclusive 11-18 school which has been inspiring young people in Bury St Edmunds since 1550.
 We are proud of our students and our focus on academic excellence.
 We aim to help every single child develop his or her talents and individuality.
 Our students join King Edward VI School as children, and leave as young adults equipped with the currency and confidence to thrive as global citizens.